Should I use an online estate agent and what are the risks?

 - Ask yourself whether you have time to shoulder a significant burden of the selling process yourself, or whether your schedule makes it sensible to get a traditional agent to fully manage it for you.

 - Get a few valuations from local estate agents.
-This will not only give you expert advice on how much your home is worth, but give you the chance to meet a few local agents.
+This will not only give you expert advice on how much your home is worth but will also give you the chance to meet a few local agents.
 Ask them how they would be better than an online agent.

 - Remember that local agents have comprehensive knowledge of your area, and have direct experience in selling properties like yours.
 They also have a ready list of local buyers, many of whom they will have met personally.